 The Bazel source code itself provides a more complex example:

 Bazel shines at building and testing projects with the following properties:

-Currently, Linux and macOS (OS X).
-Porting to other UNIX platforms should be straightforward, as long as a JDK is available for the platform.
+Porting to other UNIX platforms should be relatively easy, as long as a JDK is available for the platform.